 Developing a bioformulation stability profile

-Executive Summary:
+Executive summary

 Introduction

 Light scattering is a staple technology within the biopharmaceutical industry, routinely used to screen biotherapeutic candidates and formulations.
-Historically, submicron light scattering technologies, e.g. static (SLS), dynamic (DLS), and electrophoretic (ELS) light scattering, have primarily occupied a monitoring role within formulation development, with classic examples being the use of DLS to test for the appearance of aggregates during stress testing, or the use of ELS to monitor changes in the sample’s zeta potential and subsequent colloidal stability with environmental changes such as pH and ionic strength.
-Malvern Instruments’ Zetasizer Nano system combines all three light scattering technologies, and is able to provide information on the particle size distribution, polydispersity trend and interaction parameter from DLS, the 2nd virial coefficient from SLS, and the electrophoretic mobility and effective charge from ELS.
-Each of these properties, measured under dilute conditions, has been found to be empirically “predictive” of aggregation propensity, solubility, and increased viscosity, under the high concentration conditions typical of biotherapeutic formulations.
+Historically, light scattering technologies, such as static light scattering (SLS) , dynamic light scattering (DLS) , and electrophoretic light scattering (ELS), have primarily occupied a monitoring role within formulation development.
+Classic examples include the use of DLS to test for the appearance of aggregates during stress testing, or the use of ELS to monitor changes in a sample’s zeta potential and colloidal stability with environmental changes, such as pH and ionic strength.

-Analytical instrumentation can be used to both monitor and predict sample properties.
-An example of monitoring using static light scattering, for instance, would be the determination of molecular weight and degree of conjugation for the purpose of determining the number of glycosylation sites on a mAb.
-Light scattering techniques are routinely used to monitor a variety of properties during bioformulation stress testing, to check for the presence of aggregates or sub-micron particles.
-Alternatively, a formulation property measured under one set of conditions can be used to predict the behavior of the formulation under a different set of conditions.
-An example of this capability is the screening of biotherapeutic candidates for their aggregation propensity at high concentrations (those typical of formulation conditions) based on 2nd virial coefficient values measured under dilute solution conditions.
-In addition to the 2nd virial coefficient, other light scattering properties being integrated into screening assays include size distribution and polydispersity trends, the DLS interaction parameter, and effective protein charge.
+Analytical instrumentation can be used to monitor and predict sample properties.
+Light scattering techniques are routinely used to monitor a variety of properties during bioformulation stress testing, checking for the presence of aggregates or sub-micron particles.
+A formulation property measured under one set of conditions can be used to predict behavior under a different set of conditions – for example, screening biotherapeutic candidates for aggregation propensity at high concentrations based on second virial coefficient values measured under dilute solution conditions.

-Size Distribution
+Size distribution

 mrk1966_fig01

-Polydispersity Trend
+Polydispersity trend

 Figure 2: Mean size and polydispersity trend with concentration for IgG in buffer 1 and buffer 2, with the polydispersity represented by error bars.